Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 [Related Read: To The Woman Who Is Tired Of Dating – This One’s For You]

 Things like casual dating and hookup culture, specifically.
-Unfortunately, those two things alone may contribute to individuals seeking to rush into relationships as to avoid the wrongful intent and exclusively non-committal aspects of dating.
+Unfortunately, those two things alone may contribute to individuals seeking to rush into relationships as to avoid the wrongful intent and non-committal aspects of dating.

 On the other hand, if you can’t stand the dating scene, you also might fall into the trap of engaging in casual dating and hookup culture – out of desperation – as a means to bypass the intended process of dating for exclusivity.